 - Please recommend membership throughout your community.

-At the time of writing – Monday 17 September 2018 – we have established a community account with Barclays.
-We’ll soon be able let you know how to join and pay a modest membership fee (£5.00 per household per year, though no-one will be refused membership for inability to pay).
+We have a modest membership fee (£5.00 per household per year, though no-one will be refused membership for inability to pay).
+Why not join us?

 - Following us on Twitter @CBGbusUsers